sakshimahadik25/application-tracking-system/docs/app.md

 The flask application for our program

-### class app.Users(\*args, \*\*values)
+### class app.Users
 Bases: `flask_mongoengine.Document`

 Users class.
 Holds full name, username, password, as well as applications and resumes

-#### exception DoesNotExist()
-Bases: `mongoengine.errors.DoesNotExist`

-#### exception MultipleObjectsReturned()
-Bases: `mongoengine.errors.MultipleObjectsReturned`

 #### applications()
-A list field that wraps a standard field, allowing multiple instances of the field to be used as a list in the database.
++  A list field that wraps a standard field, allowing multiple instances of the field to be used as a list in the database.

-If using with ReferenceFields see: many-to-many-with-listfields

-**NOTE**: Required means it cannot be empty - as the default for ListFields is []

 #### authTokens()
-A list field that wraps a standard field, allowing multiple instances of the field to be used as a list in the database.
++ A list field that wraps a standard field, allowing multiple instances of the field to be used as a list in the database.

-If using with ReferenceFields see: many-to-many-with-listfields

-**NOTE**: Required means it cannot be empty - as the default for ListFields is []

 #### fullName()
-A unicode string field.
++ A unicode string field.

 #### id()
-32-bit integer field.
++ 32-bit integer field.

-#### objects( = [<Users: Users object>, <Users: Users object>])

 #### password()
-A unicode string field.
++ A unicode string field.

 #### resume()
-A GridFS storage field.
++ A GridFS storage field.

 #### to_json()